psu-libraries/ci-utils/README.md

 ## yq
 - cli utility to update yaml files within CI.
-- update the ENV=YQ_VERSION in the dockerfile to update
+- update the ENV YQ_VERSION in the dockerfile to update

 ## docker
-- docker comes from apt-get, and is installed on build
+- docker comes from the official github releases
+- update the ENV DOCKERVERSION to update

 ## docker-compose
 - docker-compose comes from the official github releases
-- update the ENV=COMPOSE_VERSION to update
+- update the ENV COMPOSE_VERSION to update